 The Committee continued to emphasize "At-Risk" (deferred) compensation in determining the annual incentive compensation of the CEO and the other named executive officers.
 The Committee divides the various elements of compensation described above in "Key Executive Compensation Program Elements" into two categories: compensation that is "Realized" because it is not subject to forfeiture and compensation that is "At-Risk" because it is subject to forfeiture.
-As described above, the Committee considers At-Risk compensation to include grants of PRSUs, RSUs, RSAs and debentures, which are all the forms of deferred compensation granted to named executive officers.
-The Committee considers Realized compensation to include all fixed compensation (cash base salary and stock-based salary), as well as variable compensation that is not deferred (namely, cash bonuses).
-The Committee believes that At-Risk compensation is valuable as a retention tool for the straightforward reason that it is subject to time vesting.
-By contrast, cash does not have a retention component.
-The Committee believes that the retention component of variable compensation is important in the case of named executive officers, and particularly with respect to the CEO.
-Accordingly, the Committee has determined that the allocation of variable compensation among Realized and At-Risk compensation for the CEO and other named executive officers in respect of 2020 will be as shown in the following table:
+The Committee determined that the allocation of variable compensation between Realized and At-Risk compensation for the CEO and other named executive officers for 2021 is as follows:

-2020 Allocation of Deferred and "At-Risk" Annual Incentive Compensation:
+2021 Allocation of Deferred and "At-Risk" Annual Incentive Compensation:

-Named Executive Officer Cash and Stock-Based Salary At-Risk (Deferred) Compensation CEO: Mr. Kruszewski 50% of Annual Incentive Compensation 50% of Annual Incentive Compensation Office of the President: Co-Presidents Zemlyak and Nesi 60% of Annual Incentive Compensation 40% of Annual Incentive Compensation Committee Assessment: Realized and Not Retentive At-Risk and Retentive
+Named Executive Officer Realized Compensation At-Risk Compensation CEO: Mr. Kruszewski 40 % of 60 % of CEO.
+WII.
+W 432CW3W Annual Incentive Compensation Annual Incentive Compensation Office of the President: 50 % of 50 % of Co-Presidents Zemlyak and Nesi Annual Incentive Compensation Annual Incentive Compensation Committee Assessment: Realized and Not Retentive At-Risk and Retentive